Create your dream 2025 Formula 1 Grand Prix adventure

 Nestled in the hills of the Emilia-Romagna region in Italy, Imola is a beautiful town located close to Bologna.
 It is a magnificent part of the world with many pensione-style accommodation and hotel options.
 The food is incredible wherever you go, and the circuit is super-fast and exciting with excellent general admission vantage points.

-These vantage points are infested with insanely excited Ferrari fans, known as the “Tifosi”.
+These vantage points are crowded with excited Ferrari fans, known as the “Tifosi”.
 This translated to English means “Fanatics”—which in my opinion is putting it very mildly.
 They change the colour of the grandstands and spectator mounds to a world of red, making a heap of noise and creating an atmosphere that is truly unique, matched only by the orange army of die-hard Max Verstappen fans in the Netherlands and at other nearby Grand Prix venues.

 MONACO GRAND PRIX (23–25 May)